 Fancy learning the saw?
-Then you’ve come to the right page – just get yourself a saw, a bow and some rosin and read my potted tutorial.
+Then you’ve come to the right page – just get yourself a saw, a bow and some rosin and read this short tutorial.

-I have been playing the saw for thirty years – as a teenager I was taught to play by folk musician Bunny Nun in Watford.
-I’ve taught many other people to play the saw – include the members of the mighty sawchestra in The Lost and Found Orchestra (Yes/No productions).
-I now regularly use the saw, alongside the theremin, in my live act Spacedog.
-And I’m an occassional guest at Foz Foster’s Sawchestra, most recently at The Sci Fi Festival, London, 2011, where we accompanied Der Golem live on theremin and saw.
+I have been playing the saw for thirty years – as a teenager I was taught to play by folk musician Bunny Nun in Watford, UK.
+I’ve since taught many others to play the saw, including the members of the mighty sawchestra in The Lost and Found Orchestra (Yes/No productions).
+I still occasionally feature the saw, alongside theremin, in my live act.

-Early test with Hugo the vent doll, before his head was roboticised, featuring my short saw solo.
+Early test with Hugo the vent doll, before his head was roboticised, featuring a short saw solo.

 Here’s a brief tutorial on the musical saw, a European skiffle instrument with a haunting, almost voice-like sound:

 The sound of the saw is so unexpectedly beautiful, some listeners find it hard to believe where it’s coming from.
 Played well, the saw really does sing.
 Its brilliant, ethereal sound is rather like the sound of a human voice.
 Saw players stroke the edge of the saw with a cello or bass bow (sometimes home-made) to make it vibrate.
 Occasionally they percuss it with a soft beater.
 They bend the instrument to swoop from one pitch to another, giving the instrument its characteristic portamento sound.